ThasianX/ElegantTimeline-SwiftUI/README.md

 If you are a developer or designer, this repository is meant for you.
 Down below, I've listed all the features this demonstration app includes so you can learn more about a feature you're interested in implementing yourself.

 ALSO, please do this repository justice and run it on an actual device.
 It will look so much more elegant with the bezels and rounded corners and run smoother as the simulator isn't suited for hardcore renders like deez.
-Also, the app will look better if you run it on an iPhone X or above.
+The app is compatible and looks good on any iPhone but for best experience, run it on an iPhone X or above.
 The list snaps to the nearest cell based on the top notch bezel.
 How cool is that.

 <img src="https://github.com/ThasianX/GIFs/blob/master/ElegantTimeline/demo.gif" width="300"/>

 ## Requirements

 - iOS 13.1+(Weird bug on iOS 13.0 with SwiftUI.AccessibilityNode`)
-- Xcode 11.4+(Swift 5.2)
+- Xcode 11

 ## Introduction

 `ElegantTimeline` is inspired by [TimePage](https://us.moleskine.com/timepage/p0486) and is part of a larger repository of elegant demonstrations like this: [TimePage Clone](https://github.com/ThasianX/TimePage-Clone).
-It uses [ElegantPages](https://github.com/ThasianX/ElegantPages) and [ElegantCalendar](https://github.com/ThasianX/ElegantCalendar), two libraries I wrote specifically for this demonstration.
+It uses [ElegantColorPalette](https://github.com/ThasianX/ElegantColorPalette)(theme picker), [ElegantPages](https://github.com/ThasianX/ElegantPages) and [ElegantCalendar](https://github.com/ThasianX/ElegantCalendar), libraries I wrote specifically for this demonstration.
+Specifically, check out ElegantColorPalette as it is UIKit and SwiftUI compatible!

 Also, make sure to check out [TimePrints](https://github.com/ThasianX/TimePrints), an app that I'm working on that'll utilize this UI for visits tracking.
 Funny thing is, I've been so busy developing the components that eventually be implemented inside my app that I haven't actually worked much on my app in the past month.